 - 5.5.2.3 WADA shall have In-Competition and Out-of-Competition Testing authority as set out in Article 20.7.10 of the Code. - 5.5.2.4 If ITTF delegates or contracts any part of Testing to a National Anti-Doping Organization directly or through a Member Association, that National Anti-Doping Organization may collect additional Samples or direct the laboratory to perform additional types of analysis at the National Anti-Doping Organization's expense.
-If additional Samples are collected or additional types of analysis are performed, ITTF shall be notified. - 5.5.3 Event Testing - 5.5.3.1 Except as otherwise provided below, only a single organization shall have authority to conduct Testing at Event Venues during an Event Period.
+If additional Samples are collected or additional types of analysis are performed, ITTF shall be notified.

+5.5.3 Event Testing

+- 5.5.3.1 Except as otherwise provided below, only a single organization shall have authority to conduct Testing at Event Venues during an Event Period.
 At International Events, ITTF (or other international organization which is the ruling body for an Event) shall have authority to conduct Testing.
 At National Events, the National Anti-Doping Organization of that country shall have authority to conduct Testing.
-At the request of ITTF (or other international organization which is the ruling body for an Event), any Testing during the Event Period outside of the Event Venues shall be coordinated with ITTF (or the relevant ruling body of the Event). - If an Anti-Doping Organization, which would otherwise have Testing authority 5.5.3.2 but is not responsible for initiating and directing Testing at an Event, desires to conduct Testing of Athletes at the Event Venues during the Event Period. the Anti-Doping Organization shall first confer with ITTF (or other international organization which is the ruling body of the Event) to obtain permission to conduct and coordinate such Testing.
+At the request of ITTF (or other international organization which is the ruling body for an Event), any Testing during the Event Period outside of the Event Venues shall be coordinated with ITTF (or the relevant ruling body of the Event). - 5.5.3.2 If an Anti-Doping Organization, which would otherwise have Testing authority but is not responsible for initiating and directing Testing at an Event, desires to conduct Testing of Athletes at the Event Venues during the Event Period. the Anti-Doping Organization shall first confer with ITTF (or other international organization which is the ruling body of the Event) to obtain permission to conduct and coordinate such Testing.
 If the Anti-Doping Organization is not satisfied with the response from ITTF (or other international organization which is the ruling body of the Event), the Anti-Doping Organization may, in accordance with the procedures described in the International Standard for Testing and Investigations, ask WADA for permission to conduct Testing and to determine how to coordinate such Testing.
 WADA shall not grant approval for such Testing before consulting with and informing ITTF (or other international organization which is the ruling body for the Event).
 WADA's decision shall be final and not subject to appeal.
 Unless otherwise provided in the authorization to conduct Testing, such tests shall be considered Out-of-Competition tests.
-Results Management for any such test shall be the responsibility of the Anti-Doping Organization initiating the test unless provided otherwise in the rules of the ruling body of the Event.26 - 5.5.4 Testing Requirements - 5.5.4.1 ITTF shall conduct test distribution planning and Testing as required by the International Standard for Testing and Investigations. - 5.5.4.2 Where reasonably feasible, Testing shall be coordinated through ADAMS in order to maximize the effectiveness of the combined Testing effort and to avoid unnecessary repetitive Testing.
+Results Management for any such test shall be the responsibility of the Anti-Doping Organization initiating the test unless provided otherwise in the rules of the ruling body of the Event.26 a.m., or has otherwise consented to Testing during that period, ITTF will not test an Athlete during that period unless it has a serious and specific suspicion that the Athlete may be engaged in doping.
+A challenge to whether ITTF had sufficient suspicion for Testing during this time period shall not be a defence to an anti-doping rule violation based on such test or attempted test.]